 This narrative opens with Liz’s ex-husband Marc attacking her when she asks why her kids are back so late and refuses his request that they should be able go out for a meal that night with their father at this late hour.
 He throttles her, in an extremely violent fashion, and something in Liz changes, perhaps even takes over so that Liz is an observer in or around her own body.
 She stabs him in the face with a broken bottle and then returns to her normal calm and grounded self.
 Was it her that was that violent even though it was self-defense? (more…)

-I received an ARC of Cold Counsel in exchange for an honest review.
-I would like to thank Chris Sharp and Tor.
+I received an uncorrected proof copy of Priest of Lies in exchange for an honest review.
+I would like to thank Peter McLean and Ace Books for the opportunity.

 We return to Ellinburg following the first person perspective of gangster boss Thomas Piety, the head of the Pious Men.
 The way that McLean writes led me to feel like I was actually walking the streets of The Stink, enjoying a mug of beer in the Tanner’s Arms and that I was almost a member of the Pious Men myself.
 When a fantasy world has me that invested then it is difficult for an author to do much wrong. (more…)

 I received a review copy of Children of Time in exchange for an honest review.
 Thank you to Adrian Tchaikovsky and Pan Macmillan for the opportunity.

 Children of Time is 600-pages of extraordinary, evolution-based science fiction that features quality storytelling and worldbuilding that is rarely seen in this generation.
 This narrative is set over 1000’s of years.
 We first see Doctor Kern and her scientific team of 19 as they wish to experiment with monkeys and a nanovirus on what some individuals are considering could be the new Earth.
 After betrayal and confrontation on their spaceship, which may be reflecting hostilities back on Earth events don’t progress in the way that they envisaged. (more…)